brockcataldi/uni/README.md

 ## Considerations

-For time constraints I went with a code duplication rather than overt abstraction.
+* There isn't a user authentication flow nor an access control system, this is kind of in the open.
+* For time constraints I went with a code duplication rather than overt abstraction.
 I feel as if it's easier to diagnose with duplication, and if I were to refine this, I'd abstract significantly more.
-Along with if the logic demands it leverage the type system more.
+* Along with if the logic demands it leverage the type system more.

 ## Required Software